seek-oss/treat/docs/webpack-options.md

 _Default: `false`_<br />
 _Type: `boolean`_

-> If used with webpack 5, this option is not required to be set.
+> This option is inferred in webpack 5.
 HMR requires at least webpack v4.43.0.

 Enable hot module reloading for treat modules.